 REC raises USD 500 million by issuing unsecured notes

-REC Ltd on Friday said it has raised USD 500 million (about Rs 3,550 crore) by issuing unsecured notes, and the proceeds would be used for lending to power sector.
+REC Ltd on Friday said it has raised USD 500 million (about Rs 3,550 crore) by issuing unconditional and unsecured notes (bonds), and the proceeds would be used for lending to power sector.
 "REC Ltd has issued USD 500,000,000, 3.50 per cent notes due 2024, on December 05, 2019.
 The notes will mature on December 12, 2024 and all principal and interest payments will be made in US Dollars," the state-run company said in a BSE filing.

 The settlement date for the notes is expected to be December 12, 2019, it added.
 The notes represent direct, unconditional and unsecured obligations of the issuer and will rank pari passu among themselves and all other unsecured obligations of the issuer.